stateful/docs.runme.dev/docs/configuration/auto-save.md

 ![runme-autosave](../../static/img/runme-autosave.png)

-If, for any reason, you would like to turn the auto-save off, you can simply use the toggle button as shown above to set “Auto-Save” to (off)
+If you would like to turn the auto-save off, you can simply use the toggle button as shown above to set “Auto-Save” to (off)

 Alternatively, you can set autosave to the default setting.
-This way, you won’t need to manually enable the feature every time to use it.
+This way, you do not need to manually enable the feature whenever you want to use it.

 ### **Set Autosave as Default**